squidfacts/obsidiantohugo/Readme.md

 # Usage

+the current behavior is to publish everything from the folder with `draft = false`.

 ```
 cargo run -- --obsidian-dir ~/Desktop/vault/Publish --obsidian-dir-imgs ~/Desktop/vault/Imgs/ --hugo-path ~/blag/
     Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.02s